groovylabs/lyre/README.md

 ---

 Lyre is a project designated to help developers as a REST services mock API.
 Our name references the lyrebird species, which can mimic natural and artificial sounds from their environment.
-Analogously, Lyre application provides multiples ways to create, edit and expose endpoints for development/test purpose.
+Analogously, Lyre application provides multiples ways to create, edit and expose endpoints (mimic them) for development/test purpose.

 **View complete docs on [our wiki](https://github.com/groovylabs/lyre/wiki)**.